tcmulder/zen-hooks/README.md

 Your gitlab project is now connected to the Zenman web servers.

 ## Usage
 The zenpository script is pretty flexible.
-Just clone a zepnository-enabled project to your local machine to get started.
-Make sure to push up an initial commit on the master branch to gitlab as the master branch is needed for things to work correctly.
-You can then create branches based on the Zenman web server you'd like to see changes on.
+Most interaction after setup happens locally, and you can [find instructions here](http://git.zenman.com/tcmulder/zenpository/tree/local).

-For example, when pushed up to gitlab, the following branches will get pulled into ``YOUR_SERVER_ADDRESS`` via the zenpository script:
+Basically, when pushed up to gitlab, the following branches will get pulled into ``YOUR_SERVER_ADDRESS`` via the zenpository script:

 - ``dev``
 - ``dev_feature``